Wednesday, January 24, 2007

 four: When I lived in France, I roomed with this dude Stephane.
 I hated him.
 Like wanted to strangle him in his sleep hated him.
 I re-read some journals from that time, and I couldn't get over how much energy I spent disliking this dude.
 The funny part of it is though, for the life of me, I can barely remember a thing about him now.

-One of the nicest compliments I ever received was from a co-worker.
+five: One of the nicest compliments I ever received was from a co-worker.
 She said "Dave, the reason I like you is that you don't trip.
 You just look at people for who they are and you just don't trip."

 That meant a lot to me then.
 It still does.